 Natural control: Twicestabbed, lindorus, and vedalia lady beetles; parasitic aphids; parasitic wasps.
 Healthy plants.

 Organic control: Horticultural oil year round has been the recommendation in the past.
-A better plan is to spray with killed with plant oil products in the growing season.
+A better plan is to spray with plant oil products in the growing season.
 A mixture of BioWash and 2 oz of orange oil per gallon of water has shown great results.
 Adding a cup of natural diatomaceous earth per gallon of water will also help.

 Insight: Mealybugs are closely related to scale and controlled with the same methods.
 San Jose scale, a tiny species of scale related to the fruit tree pest, is used to make shellac.
 Scale insects only attach stressed and unhealthy plants.
 Make sure the plants are not being over-watered or under-watered first.
 Then apply the Sick Tree Treatment to the root zone of the plants.